JuliaLang/julia/doc/src/manual/types.md

 ## Primitive Types

+!!! warning
+  It is almost always preferable to wrap an existing primitive type in a new composite type than to define your own primitive type.

+  This functionality exists to allow Julia to bootstrap the standard primitive types that LLVM supports.
+Once they are defined, there is very little reason to define more.

 A primitive type is a concrete type whose data consists of plain old bits.
 Classic examples of primitive types are integers and floating-point values.
 Unlike most languages, Julia lets you declare your own primitive types, rather than providing only a fixed set of built-in ones.
 In fact, the standard